- Further information

 Moreover, this method may lead the researcher astray, as it encourages granting a specific function to a text due only to the presence of a morpheme and may tend to create false categories.
 That is the reason why this typology is mostly established based on the support materials and from parallels in others fragmentary epigraphy.

 There are three main fields of use of Paleohispanic scripts: economic, religious and diplomatic/political.

 Economic field is divided in three categories :

 - the commercial part, referring to trade.
 Mercantile marks and contracts come within this category.
 The most famous lead plaque, from Pech Maho (IGF 135), belongs to this type of writing, and although not written in Iberian but in Greek, it mentions Iberian names.
 Other lead plaques (such as the one from L'Escala, Ampurias, BdHesp GI.10.11 = MLH III, C.1.24), can be considered letters, but their sense is lost to us,

 - the productive part, referring to production and creation of things.
-Stamps and trademarks come within this category,
+Amphora stamps come within this category,

 - the economic part, in the etymological sense of the term.
 This refers to the administration and management of a house.
 This category includes inscriptions of the organization, distribution and use of goods.
 Property marks are in this category.

 The religious field can be illustrated by funeral stones or objects with a ritual character (such as the rhyton from Ullastret [BdHesp GI.15.09 = MLH III, C.2.8] or the inscription on grey clay from La Joncosa [BdHesp B.11.01]).
 In the same category, one can put the rock inscriptions from Cerdanya, which reflect a local and probably votive (de Hoz 2011, 432) use nearly inexistent anywhere else in Paleohispanic epigraphy.